 Pricing: licensed per site.
 Never locked out.

-Run it unlicensed and it optimizes everything from the first request, adding one
+Run it unlicensed and it optimizes every request, adding one

 X-PageSpeed-Warn: unlicensed